MicrosoftEdge/JsDbg/FEATURES.md

 #### HTML/CSS formatting

 HTML/CSS formatting can also be applied to the string returned by a type description.
-For example, `blink::Color` has a primary type description that not only returns the RBGA values for the color, but also includes an inline-block to show the color.
+For example, `blink::Color` has a primary type description that not only returns a string for the RBGA values, but also includes an inline-block to show the color.

 ![LayoutObjectTree: Color type description](./features/typedescription_4.png "LayoutObjectTree: Color type description")